 The agency had attached Rs 3,657 crore assets till December, 2014 and with the latest freeze orders it surpassed previous years record by attaching over Rs 9,000 crore worth assets under anti-money laundering laws during the whole of 2014-15.

-- Coal scam: Enforcement Directorate attaches Rs 32 crore worth assets of Madhya Pradesh-based firm
+- Enforcement Directorate attaches PACL’s Rs 472 crore assets

-- Enforcement Directorate attaches Rs 21 cr assets of arms dealer Sanjay Bhandari
+- Enforcement Directorate attaches assets of Rs 26 crore of arms dealer Sanjay Bhandari

 “With a new government in place and a high priority accorded to tackling black money, ED has been a busy place last year.
 I am happy to report that we have, thanks to the dedicated effort put in by all our staff, surpassed our performance of the previous year,” ED chief Rajan Katoch said during the ‘Enforcement Day’ event in New Delhi.

 Katoch said the agency, tasked to probe hawala and money laundering crimes, in 2014-15 completed investigations in a total of 1,918 cases as against 1,836 cases probed last year even as 2,000 preliminary enquiries were “resolved” during the same year.

 “The backlog of Foreign Exchange Management Act (FEMA) adjudication cases has also been brought down drastically.
 Laundered assets valued at Rs 3,657 crore were attached during the year as against 1,773 crore the previous year.

 “Total value of assets attached has now gone up to over Rs 9,000 crores.
 We have stepped up our filing of prosecutions from 11 in 2012-13 to 55 in 2013-14 to 69 in the year gone by (2014-15),” he said.

 During 2013-14, the total value of attached assets stood at Rs 1,773 crore.